-Figure 6.5 Total Length of Low Noise Asphalt Laid by District, 2004 to 2008
+Figure 6.5 Total Length of Low Noise Asphalt Laid by District, 2004 to 2010

-6.20 Figure 6.6 compares the actual lengths of 'low noise' asphalt laid within West Yorkshire to an approximate percentage coverage of the principal road network within each district.
-Taken as a whole, approximately 35% of the principal road network within West Yorkshire is now surfaced with low noise asphalt.
+6.22 Figure 6.6 compares the actual lengths of 'low noise' asphalt laid within West Yorkshire and by the Highways Agency (HA) to an approximate percentage coverage of the trunk / principal road network within each district.
+Taken as a whole, approximately 38% of the trunk / principal road network within West Yorkshire is now surfaced with low noise asphalt.